p32blo/pl-vm/README.md

 # About

-This is a Rust Language port of a VM created as a learning resources for Compiler Design class.
+This is an implementation of a VM with the Rust Language created as a learning resources for Compiler Design class.
 In the assignment the goal is to use a compiler generator to translate a simple imperative language into instruction of this VM.
 This VM helps validating the translation by running the generated output.

+This implementation started as an exercise on the Rust Language but it can also serve the same purposes of the existing implementations.
+Furthermore, features such as the integrated debugger will provide a better and faster experience debugging both the generated code and its output.

 # Documentation